othyro/wtfubar/README.md

 As with the original wtf package, this package is released under the public domain license.

+## See Also
+The MirOS Project has a web-accessible version of wtf (as CGI) at https://www.mirbsd.org/wtf.htm with a form to look up acronyms online and a download link for their version of the acronyms database, which is similarily uncensored but with a much extended scope (e.g. acronyms in different languages, Morse code, etc).

 ## Contact
 If you don't have or don't want a Github account, patches can be mailed to: othyro@users.noreply.github.com and they will be integrated as free time